EatingWell's Best Thanksgiving Turkey Recipes

 Herb-Roasted Turkey with Calvados Gravy

 Bay leaves in the dry rub and fresh sage guarantee that this easy turkey recipe has tons of flavor.
-Leaving the turkey uncovered in the fridge creates the crispiest skin.
+Leaving the turkey uncovered in the fridge creates extra crispy skin.
 Look for a heritage, organic or natural turkey, which won't contain the sodium solution that's pumped into most conventional turkeys.

 Roasted Garlic & Meyer Lemon-Rubbed Turkey